tylerdave/symposion/symposion/registration/design.md

 ## Product Modifiers

 - Discount:
+ - Description
  - {(Product, Amount, Percentage)}

  - Discount Types:
     - LimitedAvailabilityDiscount:
+     * A discount that is available for a limited amount of time, e.g. Early Bird sales *
      - Start date
      - End date
      - Total available

     - VoucherDiscount:
+     * A discount that is available to a specific voucher *
      - Voucher

+    - RoleDiscount
+     * A discount that is available to a specific role *
+     - Role

     - InclusionDiscount:
+     * A discount that is available because another product has been purchased *
      - {Parent Product}

 - EnablingCondition:
+ - {Products}
+ - {Categories}

  - EnablingCondition Types:
    - ProductEnablingCondition:
+    * Enabling because the user has purchased a specific product *
     - {Products that enable}

+   - CategoryEnablingCondition:
+    * Enabling because the user has purchased a product in a specific category *
+    - {Categories that enable}

    - VoucherEnablingCondition:
+    * Enabling because the user has entered a voucher code *
      - Voucher

    - RoleEnablingCondition:
+     * Enabling because the user has a specific role *
      - Role